GDSC-DGU/2025-APAC-SolutionChallenge-Globook/.github/ISSUE_TEMPLATE/---bug-----bug-report.md

 ---
-name: "[  Bug ] - Bug report"
+name: "[Bug] Bug Report"
-about: "❗ Bug Template"
+about: "❗ Report a bug"
-title: "[ Bug ] - "
+title: "[Bug] - "
-labels: bug ❗
+labels: "bug ❗"
 assignees: ''
 ---

-## 🛠️ 발견된 버그 기능
+## 🛠️ Affected Feature
-어떤 부분에서 버그가 나오는지 적습니다.
+Describe where the bug occurs.

-## 🌎 발견된 환경
+## 🌎 Environment
-어떤 환경에서 버그가 나오는지 적습니다.
+Specify the environment where the bug was found (e.g., OS, browser, device).

+## 📝 Steps to Reproduce
+1.
+2.
+3.

+## 📝 Expected Behavior
+Describe what you expected to happen.

+## 📝 Actual Behavior
+Describe what actually happened.

+## 📝 Additional Notes
+Add any other information, screenshots, or logs here.

+## ✅ Checklist
+- [ ]